nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 >Format: `activity /delete /sid [SESSION_ID] /aid [ACTIVITY_ID]`
 >
 >* `[SESSION_ID]` refers to the unique identifier of the session.
->    * The unique identifier for a session can be retrieved with [`session /list`](#listing-all-sessions-session-list) command.
+>    * The unique identifier for a session can be retrieved with the [`session /list`](#listing-all-sessions-session-list) command.
 >* `[ACTIVITY_ID]` refers to the unique identifier of the activity.
->    * The unique identifier for an activity can be retrieved with [`activity /list`](#listing-all-activities-in-a-session-activity-list) command.
+>    * The unique identifier for an activity can be retrieved with the [`activity /list`](#listing-all-activities-in-a-session-activity-list) command.

 <br>

 > **💡 Notes:**
 >- A session with a unique identifier of `[SESSION_ID]` has to exist before an activity in that session can be removed.
 >- An activity with a unique identifier of `[ACTIVITY_ID]` has to exist before it can be removed.
->- A confirmation must be given before deletion takes place.
 >
 > **⚠️Warning:**
->- This action is irreversible, once the command has been entered, the activity would be immediately deleted.
+>- This action is irreversible.
+The activity is deleted immediately after entering this command.

 <br>